TITLE: Environmental Health & Occupational Safety Specialist

 - Preparing reports;

-- Communicating complex and detailed reports and information;
+- Communicating and analyzing complex and detailed reports and information;

 - Handling multiple priorities simultaneously;